 The Pendleton had 32 surviving crewmen.
 The CG-36500 was designed to carry 12.

 The Pendleton crewmen began climbing down the ladder.
-One by one they either crashed on the bow of the CG-36500 or fell in to the sea, where the crew helped them aboard.
-Some of the Pendleton crewmen on the ladder were flung away from the ship and then slammed into it.
+One by one they either crashed on the bow of the CG-36500 or fell in to the sea, where the crew fished them out.
+The wind tossed the ladder to and fro, flinging the Pendleton crewmen away from the ship and then slamming them into it.

 After 20 survivors made it into the CG-36500, the little motorboat began to handle sluggishly.
-Webber knew they couldn't possibly make a return trip.
-He decided they would all live together or die together.
+Webber believed they couldn’t possibly make a return trip.
+But he decided they would all live together or die together.

 Coxswain Webber maneuvered the overloaded and damaged CG-36500 through the still-raging seas onto the fish pier.
+With no compass, he navigated by instinct.
 A crowd of Chatham men, women and children helped the shocked and sobbing survivors ashore.

 ‘Utter Disregard of Your Own Safety’

 Rear Admiral H. G. Bradbury congratulated the four CG-36500 crewmembers for “outstanding seamanship and utter disregard of your own safety in crossing the hazardous waters of Chatham bar in mountainous seas extreme darkness and falling snow during a violent winter gale to rescue from imminent death thirty two crewmembers… minutes before the tanker capsized.”

 Later, an investigation found the tankers were made of steel used in wartime construction that had too high a sulfur content.
 The sulfur content turned the steel brittle at lower temperatures.

 The CG-36500 was added to the National Historic Register in 2005.
 In November 1981, the Cape Cod National Seashore deeded the boat to the Orleans Historical Society.
 Volunteers from the Cape Cod towns of Chatham, Orleans and Harwich restored the boat and relaunched it in a public ceremony attended by Bernard Webber and his wife.